 After winning the National Junior Chamber of Commerce Tournament, Sanders landed a golf scholarship to the University of Florida.
 In 1956, Sanders became the first amateur to win the Canadian Open, and he turned pro shortly thereafter.
 His rookie season on the PGA Tour was 1957.

 Sanders won five times in 1961, and three times each in 1962 and 1966.
 His final win was the 1972 Kemper Open.

 Like Jimmy Demaret before him, Sanders spent a lot of time and money on his wardrobe, dressing in brightly colored slacks and shirts that always got him attention from both fans and fellow competitors.
 At tournaments, everyone wanted to see what Doug Sanders was wearing.

 Sanders was flashy in other ways.
 He had a swing you couldn't miss, one of the shortest backswings ever seen on tour.
 He also ran with famous crowds, counting many celebrities among his friends, including Frank Sinatra, Dean Martin and Evel Knievel.
 And, as the quote from Chi Chi Rodriguez above makes clear, Sanders was one of the biggest (and best) gamblers among Tour players.

 After leaving the PGA Tour, Sanders spent time as Director of Golf at The Woodlands Country Club near Houston.
-In 1978, he founded the Doug Sanders International Junior Championship, now one of the longest-running and most prestigious international junior tournaments.
+In 1978, he founded the Doug Sanders International Junior Championship.

-Sanders won once on the Senior Tour in the early 1980s.
+Sanders won once on the Champions Tour in the early 1980s.